by Eric Allen Bell

 In Islam murder is not the worst offense, but rather insulting Islam is the worst of all sins.
 The Quran warns against critical thinking and warns the believer not to take the unbeliever as their friend.
 In Islam a woman is worth half of a man, her inheritance is just half and her testimony in an Islamic court is worth only half of a man’s testimony.

 Today ISIS, who prefers to be called “The Islamic State” is spreading their religious doctrine through violent warfare.
-And the US Secretary of State, John Kerry, tells us that “there is nothing Islamic about the Islamic State” even though the way that Islam was first spread is nearly identical to how ISIS behaves, as it follows the commands of the Quran without compromise.
+And former US Secretary of State, John Kerry, tells us that “there is nothing Islamic about the Islamic State” even though the way that Islam was first spread is nearly identical to how ISIS behaves, as it follows the commands of the Quran without compromise.

 So what does this all mean?
 Should we all start hating Muslims now?
 Should the free world deliver it’s value system upon the Islamic world using missiles?
 Should we repeat the holocaust of the 20th Century and dehumanize an entire group of people?
 Herein lies a problem that gets to the core of why human beings are stuck.
 We seem to only know how to solve problems in such a way that creates more problems.